WaughB/COP2931_Object_Oriented_Programming/README.md

   p2: Determines the Fibonacci number at a given place in the Fibonacci Series.
   p3: Swaps two integers.
   p4: Adds the given numbers together to get a sum.

+Week 7 Project List:
+	p1: Determines if two arrays are identical, regardless of the order.
+	p2: Calculates the average grade in a class and tells how many students are above or below the average.
+	p3: Rolls two dice and displays a table of how many times each combination was rolled.